If you are into any kind of content marketing, you may know the term Pillar Posts.

 1- List Based

-These are one of the most prevailing types of pillar content that you can curate easily.
+These are some of the most prevailing types of pillar content that you can curate easily.
 The readers love list-based posts as they provide easy to read experience You can create list-based posts that help readers in your niche accomplish a specific target.

 Writer, John Holloway says, “This was the first pillar page we created, and it has paved the way to getting buy-in to create even more high-quality pillar pages.”